Llona

-Michael Ajuma Attah (born 14 December 1996), popularly known as Llona, is a Nigerian singer, songwriter, and recording artist.
+Michael Ajuma Attah (born 14 December 1996), popularly known as Llona, is a Nigerian singer, songwriter, and performing artist.
 Known for his debut album "Homeless" which peaked at 11 on the Official Top 100 Albums TurnTable charts in Nigeria.
 His sound and introspective mental health lyricism was heavily influenced by Northern Nigerian culture through his formative years in Kano State.

 Early life

 Micheal Ajuma Attah is a native of Kogi State, Nigeria, growing up Kano State, Llona was surrounded by a blend of traditional and contemporary influences that ignited his passion for storytelling and music.
 His Northern roots are reflected in the authenticity of his sound, blending Afro-pop with themes that resonate with the challenges and aspirations of modern youth.

 Career

 In June 2024, Llona released a single titled "Cold War" featuring Fave which debuted on official TurnTable Nigeria Top 100 chart at 97.

 On July 25th, 2024, Llona released his debut album, "Homeless" with positive critical responses, the 12-track album includes the singles "HBP” Remix with Bella Shmurda, "Cold War" with Fave, and "Another Day".
 "Homeless" peaked at 11 on the TurnTable Official Top 100 Albums Chart in Nigeria earning him a debut on the TurnTable charts artiste top 100.